Mighty2Skiddie/pyramid-rag-engine/README.md

 ## What This Is

-The core problem this assignment addresses is a real one: **how do you make a large document queryable without an LLM API call on every request?** The answer this implementation takes is to process the document once upfront — breaking it into chunks, enriching each chunk with summaries, categories, and keywords — and then retrieval becomes a fast similarity lookup rather than an expensive generation step.
+The core problem this project addresses is a real one: **how do you make a large document queryable without an LLM API call on every request?** The answer this implementation takes is to process the document once upfront — breaking it into chunks, enriching each chunk with summaries, categories, and keywords — and then retrieval becomes a fast similarity lookup rather than an expensive generation step.

 The three components aren't arbitrary:
 - **Part 1** (Document Pipeline + RAG) demonstrates retrieval system design